Questions about placements

 We believe that the most fundamental aspect of “practical legal training” is learning and developing skills through doing, not sitting in lectures or reading.
 The coursework component provides a structural framework necessary to confirm Graduates meet the requirements to be admitted.

-No, you don’t have to do your 80 days in a CLC or as a volunteer.
-We have grads complete their 80 days in paid roles CLCs, private firms, as associates (and other judicial support staff) and in a variety of legal roles.
+If you are doing your placement with a CLC, you are required to do a minimum of the equivalent of 2 days per week.
+You do not have to do your 80 days in a CLC or as a volunteer.
+We have graduates complete their 80 days in paid roles within CLCs, at private firms, as associates (and other judicial support staff) and in a variety of legal roles.
 Often, grads complete their 80 days in a mix of roles volunteering two days a week in a CLC and working in a paid legal role for the remainder of the week.

 We have some requirements around our placements to ensure that you are not being taken advantage of or in roles that don’t meet regulatory or legal compliance.